 Before consenting to surgery, you will undertake a detailed consultation with your surgeon.

-The latter may include skin quality and degree of excess, structural integrity of the lower eyelid, degree of fatty tissue herniation and eyebrow position.
-Your surgeon will discuss surgical management options of the eyebrow complex and upper and lower eyelids during the consultation.
+The assessment include skin quality and quantity, structural integrity of the lower eyelid, degree of fatty tissue and eyebrow position in addition to features of your midface.
+Your surgeon will discuss surgical management options of the eyebrow complex , midface, upper and lower eyelids during the consultation.

 Issues which need to be considered include: